RiccardoBuscicchio/lisa-mbhb-cats-and-samps/README.md

 Similarly, posterior samples for each event analyzed are in `samples/source_*.h5`.

+# Requirements
+To read catalogs and samples you just need the [pandas](https://pandas.pydata.org/) python package.

 ## LISA Catalogs

 Reading a catalog is as simple as